 The restrictions on Camrose Avenue are unique.
 They are the result of a failed experiment in 1974-75 to try to stop HGVs from using Camrose Avenue as a cut-through to and from the M1.
 This was to be achieved by imposing a width restriction.

-Unfortunately, Camrose Avenue was a bus route and buses are the same width as HGVs.
-The solution was to have bypasses around the width restrictions which only buses could use.
-Gates would be put across the bus bypasses which would be opened while the bus was sitting at the adjacent bus stop.
+As Camrose Avenue was a bus route and buses are the same width as HGVs, bypasses were created around the width restrictions which only buses could use.
+Gates were to be installed which would open while the bus was sitting at the adjacent bus stop.

 This was Harrow's first attempt at combining width restrictions with bus bypasses.
 They tried again in 1976 on Headstone Lane, with a configuration which worked better and was repeated elsewhere, albeit with only occasional use of the bypass by refuse and emergency vehicles.

-The configuration can be seen on the aerial view below (North is at the top):
+This aerial view shows the current layout (North is at the top):

 Here is a closer view: